JamieDuty/Chapter-6-Group-Project/README.md

 # Chapter-6-Group-Project
 Jamie, Anthony, Evan
 ## Contact Manager
 The contact manager is a program that will consist of 7 functions that will help you manage the name, street address, phone number, and email.
+Menu will displays the menu and take the input on the choice.
+Main will take the user choice and call the function.
+Add contact will add a new contact to the file holding the contacts.
+Edit contact will take a contact from the file holding contacts and change it and push it back the file.
+Delete contact will remove a contact from the file.
+Search will allow the user to look up a contact from the file.
+And display will display all of the contacts on the file.
 ## contact manager Flowchart
 ```mermaid
 graph TD;